 You may not find the functionality you need if you’re looking to set up a large-scale eCommerce business with thousands of products.
 Therefore, WooCommerce is an excellent choice for small businesses or if you only want to sell a few products on your WordPress website.
 You can also visit WooCommerce development services page to learn more.

 PrestaShop is a feature-rich, free, open-source eCommerce solution that you can run via the cloud or locally download.
-It includes many built-in eCommerce capabilities that allow you to create product listings, track inventory, configure a one-page checkout, calculate taxes, offer coupons and discounts, and much more.
+It includes many built-in eCommerce capabilities that allow you to create product listings, track inventory, configure a one-page checkout, calculate taxes, offer coupons and discount codes, and much more.

 Here is a brief summary of this online store builder’s main advantages: